2N4238 Temperature-Power Derating Curve [2N4237, 2N4239]

 2N4238 Temperature-Power Derating Curve

-Use the Graph to determine 2N4238 power dissipation based on operational ambient temperature.
-Attaching a heat sink to the metal can will allow the device to operate at a higher temperature with out the need to reduce power consumption.
-The graph provides maximum power dissipation in still air at the ambient temperature indicated.
+Use the Graph to determine 2N4238 power dissipation based on operational ambient temperature surrounding the package.
+Attaching a heat sink to the metal can will allow the 2N4238 to operate at a higher temperature with out the need to reduce power consumption, or at a minimum reduce the junction temperature of the device.
+The graph provides maximum DC power dissipation in still air at the ambient temperature indicated.
+The 2N4238 is one of those transistors that has a thermal runaway curve that is almost on top of the maximum junction temperature line.

 Temperature derating is a standard design practice for electrical engineers.

-Derating a transistor insures that the junction temperature never exceeds its maximum rating.
+Derating a transistor insures that the junction temperature never exceeds its maximum rating, and that the device is operated below it maximum rating.

 2N4238 Maximum Ratings: at 250C